850.20 Police Response to Mental Health Crisis

 3.1.1.
 Refer the involved person to a mental health provider; see the Behavioral Health Unit’s Community Mental Health Resources, for referral information.

 3.1.2.
-Transport the involved person to a mental health or medical facility for voluntary care.
-Members should escort the person into the waiting area, introduce them to facility staff, and share with staff a brief verbal report on the facts of the case.
+Request AMR transport for the involved person to a mental health or medical facility for voluntary care.
+Members should inform AMR personnel of the situation so AMR can pass the information along to staff at the facility upon arrival.
+Members may meet up with AMR at the facility and may escort the person into the waiting area, introduce them to facility staff, and share with staff a brief verbal report on the facts of the case.
 Members are not required to standby.

 3.1.3.
-Take the involved person into custody and transport to a medical facility in accordance with Directive 850.21, Peace Officer Custody (Civil), or Directive 850.22, Police Response to Requests for Mental Health Custody.
+Take the involved person into custody and arrange for AMR transport to a medical facility in accordance with Directive 850.21, Peace Officer Custody (Civil), or Directive 850.22, Police Response to Mental Health Directors Holds and Elopement.

 3.2.
 Regardless of which disposition above is used, members are required to complete an appropriate police report.